cblevins/sp25-data/_pages/schedule.md

 ### Th.
 2/13: Building a Portfolio Website

-- 📚 Read the following data project (on their website - not on Perusall): ["Is the Love Song Dying?"](https://pudding.cool/2024/11/love-songs/) _The Pudding_ (11 November 2024).
+- Read the following data project (online, not on Perusall) and be prepared to analyze in class:
+  - 📚 David Mora and Michelle Jia, ["Is the Love Song Dying?"](https://pudding.cool/2024/11/love-songs/) _The Pudding_ (11 November 2024).
 - 💻 Complete tutorial on Github Pages.

 _In Class_